saisureshcan/NameSorter/README.md

 If you are executing the application from an IDE make sure to add the input parameter in the <code>Run Configurations</code>

+## Travis CI/CD Integration

+<code>.travis.yml</code> is configured to implement Continuous Integration and Deployment.
+Though the setup is not entirely complete there is a base set up that can be improved upon.

+However, this GitHub repository is integrated to Travis CI and every commit triggers a build and executes tests and build the application.

+Travis builds URL: <code> https://app.travis-ci.com/github/saisureshcan/NameSorter </code>

+## Acceptance Criteria

+1. The solution is available for review on GitHub along with Travis Integration.
+2. The names are sorted according to the given requirement criteria.
+3. The sorted listed is printed to console/screen
+4. A new file is created/updated with the sorted list of names, sorted-names-list.txt.
+5. Unit tests created.
+6. Appropriate comments and documentation have been provided.

 ## Notes

 1. The input file is expected to contain Names with at least one given name and one last name.